derdoktor667/ESP32_FC/README.md

 ## ✨ Key Features

+*   **Maintainable & Extensible API**: The CLI/API command processor has been completely refactored.
+It now uses a data-driven 'Settings Registry' instead of brittle `if-else` chains.
+This makes the code cleaner, more robust, and significantly easier to extend with new settings.
 *   **Safety-First API Mode**: The API mode now includes a critical safety timeout.
-If the web client disconnects without warning, the firmware automatically returns to flight mode, ensuring the drone does not remain in a non-responsive state.
+If a client disconnects without warning, the firmware automatically returns to flight mode, ensuring the drone does not remain in a non-responsive state.
 *   **User-Friendly CLI**: The command-line interface has been significantly improved with a detailed, categorized `help` menu, making it easier than ever to configure and debug the flight controller.
 *   **Robust & Reliable Configuration**: Settings management has been completely overhauled.
 The firmware now reliably loads settings from flash and automatically saves a default configuration on the first boot, ensuring predictable behavior.
-*   **Enhanced Web Application (`webapp/index.html`):**
-    *   **Modern UI/UX:** Implemented a modern, clean, and dark design for a significantly enhanced user experience.
-    *   **3D Quadcopter Model:** Features a dynamically generated 3D quadcopter model using Three.js primitives for live attitude visualization.
-    *   **IMU Calibration:** Includes a dedicated "Calibrate IMU" button to send a serial command and reset the 3D model's orientation.
-    *   **Web Serial API Integration:** Robust handling for serial connection/disconnection, automatic fetching and dynamic rendering of ESP32 settings, and the ability to send CLI commands.
-    *   **CDN Module Loading:** Three.js and its addons are loaded via CDN using `importmap` for efficient module resolution.
 *   **Enhanced Code Quality & Reliability**: Significant project-wide cleanup, including removal of unused code, redundant includes, and resolution of a DShot mode persistence bug, leading to a more robust and maintainable codebase.
 *   **Clean Modular Architecture**: The firmware is built on two primary components: a `FlightController` class that handles only real-time flight tasks, and a `CommunicationManager` class that manages all serial I/O, providing a clear separation of concerns.
 *   **Robust Tri-Mode Serial Interface**: The `CommunicationManager` provides three distinct operating modes for maximum flexibility: